• Zur Metanavigation

 Data protection: How is the data stored?

-The tracking data is stored anonymously in a database in compliance with data protection regulations:
+The tracking data is stored anonymously in a database in accordance with data protection regulations:

 How can I export statistics for a specific period in Excel?